zkteco-home/redis-windows/README.md

 ## Warning:

-# If you don't like(click star) and don't use it, otherwise it will be regarded as illegal use.
+# it will be regarded as illegal use If you don't like(click star).
+# 7.2.0 plan to be released when star reach 1K.

 If you want to get latest version or [report any issues],please contact (michael_zkteco@126.com), thanks in advance!